scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

    How was the work done?

 Users have a number of options when it comes to how they use Python at NERSC.
-NERSC provides a "default" Python to its users through software environment modules, based on the Anaconda Python distribution.
+NERSC provides a "default" Python to its users through a software environment module, based on the Anaconda Python distribution with modifications.
 Users may load this module, initialize the Conda tool, and create their own custom Conda environments.
 Projects or collaborations may provide their users with shared Python